Alejogb1/job-board/blog-data/what-do-i-need-for-an-ico-for-an-erc20-based-token.md

 id: "what-do-i-need-for-an-ico-for-an-erc20-based-token"
 ---

-alright, so you're diving into the wonderful world of initial coin offerings, specifically with an erc20 token. i've been there, done that, got the t-shirt – and the lingering feeling of having needed more coffee. let's break down what you’ll actually need. forget the hype, we're talking practicalities here.
+, so you're diving into the wonderful world of initial coin offerings, specifically with an erc20 token. i've been there, done that, got the t-shirt – and the lingering feeling of having needed more coffee. let's break down what you’ll actually need. forget the hype, we're talking practicalities here.

 first, the token itself, this is the core. you’re saying erc20 which is good, it means you’re building on ethereum. you’ll need a smart contract that implements the erc20 standard. there are tons of examples out there but it's crucial to understand it instead of blindly copying and pasting. i made that mistake once, back in '17, thought i’d just tweak some code i found on a forum. ended up with a token that would mint to the moon but not transfer properly, what a headache. look, you need to understand the nuances of `transfer`, `approve`, `allowance`… it is not just about changing the name of the variables.